eniros/ProjectLAMP/README.md

 Installing MYSQL

-USe the the comman line to install the server
+Use the the command line to install the server

                sudo apt install mysql-server
 We can the server using the following command line